What’s the difference between your vocational calling

 Vocational calling stays the same as we move in and out of different jobs and careers.
 Our vocation is directly related to the discovery of our God-given talents.
 Over time, we develop and hone them into useful competencies for the glory of God and the service of others, often in various jobs and occupations.

-Our vocational calling from God to the workplace is something above any given job or even a career.
+from God to the workplace is something above any given job or even a career.

 This can be confusing, especially as we look at the work of our church pastors, whose vocational calling is usually the same as their careers, occupations or jobs.
 Yet for the rest of us, that is usually not the case.

-It is reported that the typical college graduate today will have not just one career but several during their lifetime.
+that the typical college graduate today will have not just one career but several during their lifetime.
 And each career will have numerous occupations and who knows how many jobs.
 The days of putting in 35 years for the same company and retiring with a gold watch are long gone.

 As I look back over the many different jobs (and several different careers) in my own life, I can see the emergence of a pattern, a common thread woven through each and every job.
 Although I will admit, sometimes it is more visible than at other times.